0x01af/cloudia-4man/README.md

 ### New infrastructure component
 1. Define a new infrastructure component based on the template in folder /inventory
-   a. copy the folder /0-template and change its name to target's hostname
+   1. copy the folder /0-template and change its name to target's hostname
-   b. set parameters of config file base.cfg like hostname, domain, roles, etc.
+   2. set parameters of config file base.cfg like hostname, domain, roles, etc.
 2. Run Orchestration Service shell script cloudia-4man.sh
-   a.
-Orchestration Service detects new infrastructure component, asks about any special parameters like one-time-passwords, or similar,
-      run provisioning service, and start configuration & deployment management.
+   1. Orchestration Service detects new infrastructure component, asks about any special parameters like one-time-passwords, or similar, run provisioning service, and start configuration & deployment management.

 # Further reading
 * https://blog.devgenius.io/provisioning-vs-configuration-management-with-terraform-4bf07b9c79db